abd0-omar/contact-form/frontend/src/content/blog/Surrealdb-XOR-check.md

 ```

 This approach moves validation logic out of your application and into the schema
-itself, leading to a more robust system.
+itself, so the database becomes the single source of truth.

 I hope this helps you understand arc relationships and how to enforce XOR fields
 in SurrealDB.
 If you want to learn more about SurrealDB, you can check out the official
 documentation [here](https://surrealdb.com/docs/surrealdb).